hairetikos/flatsize/README.md

 since i wanted to check out codium, i noticed it didn't inherit the DPI scaling of my system

-i wanted to use codium for AI-assisted coding, so i figured i would make a GUI program to easily change the DPI, using AI
+i wanted to use codium for AI-assisted coding, so i figured i would make a GUI program using AI to easily change the DPI

+for my app the only override i needed was GTK scaling, but i included various others as they may be useful for other people and apps

 # dependencies
   `python`